Nikojoel/Gizmo/README.md

   - GET /auth/logout
     - Logout the user
   - POST /auth/register
-    - add user to db
+    - Add user to db
   - PUT /auth/update
-    - update the user
+    - Update the user

 - #### POST
   - GET /post/search/:search
-    - use new/top/trending to get sorted list of posts
+    - Use new/top/trending to get sorted list of posts
   - GET /post/:id
-    - get a single post by id
+    - Get a single post by id
   - POST /post
-    - will return newest posts
+    - Will return newest posts
   - POST /post/liked
     - Get list of liked posts by logged in user
   - POST /post/vote
-    - vote the selected post
+    - Vote the selected post
-    - will switch the voted status if used again by user
+    - Will switch the voted status if used again by user

 - #### USER